Jewish Ethnographic Expedition: Ethnography and relief work during the war

 Become historians yourselves!
 Don't depend on the hands of strangers!
 Record, take it down, and collect! ...
 Record everything, knowing thereby that you are collecting useful and necessary material for the reconstruction of Jewish history. ... otherwise our account will be empty, and neither people nor history will owe us anything ... others — total strangers — will write for us and in our names.
 And among those strangers we have so few friends.

 An-sky compiled his 1915 wartime diary into a book in Yiddish; (Note: Zavadivker 2013 shows that An-sky chose Yiddish because he "wanted to present it as a significant event in Jewish history", while simultaneously "construct, or fashion his own Jewish identity ... as a prophetic and fatherly figure".) historian Amos Morris-Reich described it as "a catalogue of the unprecedented forms of barbarism inflicted on Jews".
 The four-volume book was titled Khurbn Galitsiye (חורבן גאליציע, The Destruction of Galicia).
 An-sky used the word "khurbn", which is used in Yiddish and Hebrew in a phrase for the destruction of the temple, and means "a cataclysmic, utter destruction".
 (Note: For English translation, see An-sky 2003, by Joachim Neugroschel, and An-sky 2016 by Polly Zavadivker.
 For the history of the book, see Zavadivker 2013.)
 (Note: After World War II, the word khurbn is often used as a synonym to the Holocaust: see Khurbn and Names of the Holocaust.)
 The diary he wrote during the war was mostly lost together with his archive, probably during the revolution and An-sky's subsequent departure from Moscow to Vilnius.
 Khurbn Galitsiye was published posthumously in 1921.
 An-sky was not the only activist who documented the wartime condition of the Jews.
-Ethongrapher Lev Shternberg, who previously worked with An-sky and also became a representative of the Jewish Committee, traveled to Lithuania, where he witnessed and documented the expulsion of the whole population of the shtetl Onikshty.
+Ethnographer Lev Shternberg, who previously worked with An-sky and also became a representative of the Jewish Committee, traveled to Lithuania, where he witnessed and documented the expulsion of the whole population of the shtetl Onikshty.
 He published an article in Russian, "Among the Expellees", (Note: L. Ia.
-Shternberg, "Sredi vyselentsev," Evreiskaia nedelia no. 12 (9 August 1915), 18–21; no. 17 (13 September 1915), 21–29; no. 20 (4 October 1915), 16–20; no. 21 (11 October 1915), 12–17; no. 22 (18 October 1915), 17–20; no. 24 (1 November 1915), 19–23; no. 26 (15 November 1915), 25–28. cited in Zavadivker 2013.) about the refugees journey after the expulsion.
+Shternberg, "Sredi vyselentsev," Evreiskaia nedelia no. 12 (9 August 1915), 18–21; no. 17 (13 September 1915), 21–29; no. 20 (4 October 1915), 16–20; no. 21 (11 October 1915), 12–17; no. 22 (18 October 1915), 17–20; no. 24 (1 November 1915), 19–23; no. 26 (15 November 1915), 25–28. cited in Zavadivker 2013.) about the refugees' journey after the expulsion.